wemake-services/wemake-python-styleguide/CONTRIBUTING.md

 - `./scripts/parse.py` is used to visualize `ast` nodes in other python modules,
   usage: `python ./scripts/parse.py my_module.py`
+- `./scripts/tokens.py` is used to visualize tokens in other python modules,
+  usage: `python ./scripts/tokens.py my_module.py`

 ## Submitting your code